 \section{Abstract}

 This paper presents a new method for quantum identity authentication (QIA) protocols.
 The logic of classical zero-knowledge proofs (ZKPs) due to Schnorr \cite{Schnorr89} is applied in quantum circuits and algorithms.
-This novel approach gives an exact way with which a prover $P$ can prove they know some secret without transmitting that directly to a verifier $V$ by means of a quantum channel - allowing for a ZKP wherein an eavesdropper or manipulation can be detected with a `fail safe' design.
+This novel approach gives an exact way with which a prover $P$ can prove they know some secret by encapsulating it in a quantum state before sending to a verifier $V$ by means of a quantum channel - allowing for a ZKP wherein an eavesdropper or manipulation can be detected with a fail-safe design.
+This is achieved by moving away from the hardness of the Discrete Logarithm Problem towards the hardness of estimating quantum states.
+This paper presents a method with which this can be achieved and some bounds for the security of the protocol provided.
 With the anticipated advent of a `quantum internet', such protocols and ideas may soon have utility and execution in the real world.